 Fundamental analysis and fair value

-Fundamental analysis is based on the idea that each asset has a fair value – and that while the markets may temporarily overprice or underprice an asset, eventually its price should normalise to that fair value.
+Fundamental analysis is based on the idea that each asset has a fair value – and that while the markets may temporarily overprice or underprice an asset, eventually its price should normalize to that fair value.

-Say you analyse a company and decide that it is worth more than its current share price.
+Say you analyze a company and decide that it is worth more than its current share price.
 You can buy its stock, then sell it once its price ‘catches up’ to the value you have attributed to it.

 Drawbacks of fundamental analysis

-Fundamental analysis provides a great way of familiarising yourself with your chosen asset classes and sectors – and can help you find profitable opportunities.
+Fundamental analysis provides a great way of familiarizing yourself with your chosen asset classes and sectors – and can help you find profitable opportunities.
 But there are two main issues you should be aware of.

 The first is that there is no guarantee that your chosen market will gravitate towards its fair value, even if you research it thoroughly.
 For one thing, an entirely unpredictable event – such as a natural disaster, or scandal – could wreak havoc on both your asset's price and your estimate of fair value.